sagemath/trac_to_gh/Issue 576.md

 # Issue 576: hard interrupting a Singular calculation does not kill Singular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/576

 Original creator: malb